TeamHG-Memex/tensorboard_logger/README.rst

 Metrics are refreshed on switch to browser tab, and there is also a refresh button at the top right.

-Runtime overhead is large compared to what you would expect from normal logging, so you might need to throttle it: a single ``log_value`` call takes about 0.5 ms (or 0.0005 s, or 2000 operations/second).
-This might get solved in https://github.com/TeamHG-Memex/tensorboard_logger/issues/1.
+Runtime overhead rather large, about 0.1 - 0.2 ms for a single value logged (so about 5,000 - 10,000 operations per second).

 API